go-gitea/gitea/docs/content/doc/usage/issue-references.en-us.md

 > This seems related to [mike/compiler#1234](#)

+Alternatively, the `!1234` notation can be used as well.
+Even when in Gitea a pull request is a form of issue, the `#1234` form will always link to an issue; if the linked entry happens to be a pull request instead, Gitea will redirect as appropriate.
+With the `!1234` notation, a pull request link will be created, which will be redirected to an issue if required.
+However, this distinction could be important if an external tracker is used, where links to issues and pull requests are not interchangeable.

 ## Actionable References in Pull Requests and Commit Messages

 Sometimes a commit or pull request may fix or bring back a problem documented